davidsolerlaverde/davidsolerlaverde-portafolio/content/pages/portfolio/project-3.md

 subtitle: Optional Project Subtitle
 date: '2019-04-08'
 thumb_image: /images/OB.webp
-image_alt: A yellow retro telephone on a yellow background
 seo:
   title: Project Title 3
   description: This is the project 3 description